twilson63/chester/readme.md

   </code>
 </pre>

-Same as the model the controller needs to have an attribute called name that is the actual name used for chester to recognize the controller.
+Just like with the model, the controller needs to have an attribute called name.
+That is the actual name used for Chester to recognize the controller.

 - views
   - people